 Stigma can be classified broadly into two; namely Social stigma and Self-stigma

 Self-stigma occurs when a person internalizes negative stereotypes.
-This can cause low self-esteem, shame and hopelessness.
+This can cause low self-esteem, shame, and hopelessness.

 Here are some ways to deal with stigma:

 Putting anti-discrimination policy and legislation in place.
 This approach has proven successful in so many issues.
-Applying it to reducing discrimination experienced by people on grounds of gender, race and sexual orientation will go a long way in dealing with the menace.
+Applying it to reducing discrimination experienced by people on grounds of gender, race, and sexual orientation will go a long way in dealing with the menace.

 Don’t let stigma create self-doubt and shame.
 Stigma doesn’t just come from others.
 You may mistakenly believe that your condition is a sign of personal weakness or that you should be able to control it without help.
-Seeking counselling and educating yourself about your condition can help you gain self-esteem and overcome destructive self-judgment from others.
+Seeking counseling and educating yourself about your condition can help you gain self-esteem and overcome destructive self-judgment from others.

 Don’t isolate yourself.
-One might feel reluctant to tell anyone about one’s condition but summoning the courage to feel among despite what others might feel or say does more healing than imagined.
-Reach out to people you trust for the compassion, support and understanding you need.
+One might feel reluctant to tell anyone about one’s condition but summoning the courage to feel among others despite what others might feel or say does more healing than imagined.
+Reach out to people you trust for the compassion, support, and understanding you need.
 Joining support groups like Stop Mental Illness Foundation would help a lot.
 A great way to lessen the burden stigma imposes is by finding an organization that resonates with you and then supporting it

-Feeling reluctant to get treatment is normal but don’t let the fear of being labelled with a mental illness prevent you from seeking help.
+Feeling reluctant to get treatment is normal but don’t let the fear of being labeled with a mental illness prevent you from seeking help.
 Treatment can provide relief by identifying what’s wrong and reducing symptoms that interfere with your work and personal life.

 Tell your story.

 Stigma lives in darkness, in shame.
 Bringing stories of struggle into the light weakens it.
 The social distance and self-stigma that comes from the “them not us” myth can’t survive people telling the story of how they, or their loved ones, experienced emotional suffering.
 Truth destroys stigma.
 Stories brought to light reduce shame.
-And one person’s story really can be the key to unlock someone else’s story from the shackles of shame and stigma.
+And one person’s story really can be the key to unlocking someone else’s story from the shackles of shame and stigma.

 Speak out against stigma